When Do Charities Need to Worry About Death Taxes?

 The charitable world knows that tax considerations can loom over bequest administration.
 The looming becomes more menacing in proportion to the size of the estate.
-Most charitable beneficiaries pay little attention to tax matters, as it is widely known that so-called “death taxes” are not levied against bequests to exempt organizations.
+Most charitable beneficiaries pay little attention to tax matters, as it is widely known that so-called “death taxes” are usually not levied against bequests to exempt organizations.

 So why raise the issue?
 As the subtitle suggests, there are situations that can ensnare charities in death tax issues.
 These predicaments are somewhat rare but should be on the radar of the conscientious bequest manager.
 They involve the so-called “inheritance taxes” and the federal estate tax.
 The former snafu is fixable but burdensome.
 The latter, thankfully less frequent, is potentially devastating.